emahdij/algorithm-project/README.md

 ## Usage

 1. **Select Algorithm:**  Upon launching the application, choose the desired pathfinding algorithm from the available options.

-2. **Set Parameters:**  Customize the number of walls and the cost associated with each movement direction (up, down, left, right).

-3. **Generate Maze:**  Create a maze either randomly or manually by placing walls, start, and target points.
+2. **Generate Maze:**  Create a maze either randomly or manually by placing walls, start, and target points.

-4. **Run Pathfinding:**  Execute the selected algorithm to visualize the path from the start to the target.
+3. **Run Pathfinding:**  Execute the selected algorithm to visualize the path from the start to the target.

 ## Access
 You can access the project's output and web interface [here](https://algorithm.mehdijafarpour.ir/build/web/index.html) .